AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

 showing what X looks like without the time index

 Now we want to split the data into a training set and a test set.
 For a time series, the test set will be the last part of the series.
-Lets make a variable to control where to split the data, and then split it
+Let's make a variable to control where to split the data, and then split it
 ```python
 test_n = 500